-Important: A corporation may not claim a foreign tax credit for foreign taxes paid to a foreign country that it does not legally owe, including amounts eligible for refund by the foreign country.
-If a corporation does not exercise its available remedies to reduce the amount of tax to what it legally owes, a credit is not allowed for the excess amount.
+Note: A corporation may not claim a foreign tax credit for foreign taxes paid to a foreign country that the corporation does not legally owe, including amounts eligible for refund by the foreign country.
+If the corporation does not exercise its available remedies to reduce the amount of foreign tax to what it legally owes, a credit is not allowed for the excess amount.